 It ends any hope of energy independence.

-Coal mining companies out of business.
+Coal mining company's out of business.

-She's not going to allow fracking, she's not going to allow nuclear technology, and she's certainly not going to allow any drilling.
+And she's certainly not going to allow any drilling.

 But she flies around the world in a private jet.

-She buys into it all and she will give in and keep our dependence on foreign oil.
+She buys into it all, and she will give in and keep our dependence on foreign oil.

 So we're going to lose the millions of jobs there as well.